Julie England, Itinerary, United Kingdom 12 Comments

 The Dilly is a 5-star hotel located on Piccadilly, not far from Piccadilly Circus.
 To get here, you can walk or take the Underground from Trafalgar Square to Piccadilly Circus.

-Afternoon tea at The Dilly has a Peter Rabbit theme (although in 2023 that will be changing).
+Afternoon tea at The Dilly has a London theme.
 In December, it gets a festive twist.
 We made our reservation for 12:45 pm and tea lasted about an hour and a half.
 Learn more and make your reservation on the official website.

 The Dilly Afternoon Tea